loan-mgt/dum-flyway-validate/README.md

-Certainly!
-Here's a shorter version of the README:

----

 # Dum Flyway Validate

 Dum Flyway Validate is a command-line tool to locally validate Flyway migrations.
 It ensures migration consistency using Git and specific conditions.